piyush-garg/fabric8-build-team-wiki/Papercuts.md

 Things that annoy me.

+### 1. Dogfood!

-### 1. Lack of Docker build support
+Lack of Docker build support makes this whole effort silly.

-Just cannot move any of the OSIO components into OSIO without this.
-Build is building a CI even build cannot use.
-This product must be dogfood if we need any quality out of this.
+Just cannot move any of the OSIO components into OSIO and build is building a CI even we cannot use.
+We never see the real builds on prod because its just silly template apps, and even the smallest issues persist forever.

 ### 2. Iteration times are ridiculously high